 At 34111 La Plaza in Dana Point’s historic Lantern District, a couple of blocks inland from PCH and just above the harbor.

-From 4:30 to 5:30 PM, with the tree lighting at 5:15 PM.
+Late afternoon into early evening, with the tree lighting partway through.
 Santa arrives on the Jolly Trolley and hands out treats during the program.

 No — the harbor display is separate.
 The Dana Point Harbor lights run mid-November through early January with over 700,000 LEDs, themed light exhibits, and free strolling around the harbor.
 Many families pair the two.